Access to Neighbouring Land – Boundary Walls Owned by One Party

 For some years home owners, estate agents and practitioners have been acutely aware of a problem that existed in respect of some Guernsey properties.
 Where a property (which we will call “Property A”) has been built on, or close to, a boundary, the owner of that property will need access on to the neighbour’s land (“Property B”) in order to carry out maintenance.
 In most cases the owner of Property A will have a formal right of access in title (set out in the title deeds of their property) on to Property B in order to carry out those works.

 In some cases no such right exists.
 There may be a number of reasons for this; perhaps an extension has been built on the boundary, or perhaps it was thought that a formal right was not necessary because neighbours had always got on well and there was never any question of not being allowed access.
-In more recent times banks, once made aware of the issue, might have refused to lend against a property that needed a right of access, but did not have it.
+In more recent times banks, once made aware of the issue, may have refused to lend against a property that needed a right of access, but did not have it.
 This forced the seller into approaching his neighbour to seek a formal agreement whereby the neighbour granted such a right.
 On a few occasions neighbours, sometimes for good reason, refused to grant such rights and the sale of a property fell through – and even became unsellable.
-In a very few instances the neighbour demanded significant sums of money in consideration of the grant.
+In a very few instances the neighbour demanded significant sums of money in exchange for the grant.

 It is also thought that on most occasions it will be unnecessary to make an application for an access order because neighbours, knowing that an application can be made easily and will almost certainly be granted, will negotiate the terms for such access between themselves without the inconvenience of a court hearing.

-Access to Neighbouring Land – Services and Party Owned Boundary Features
+Services and Party Owned Boundary Features

-The new law also makes provision for access on to neighbouring land to carry out works to services (sewers, drains, gutters, pipes, cables, wires, etc.) that run under or over neighbouring land, and boundary features that are party owned.
+The Law also makes provision for access on to neighbouring land to carry out works to services (sewers, drains, gutters, pipes, cables, wires, etc.) that run under or over neighbouring land, and boundary features that are party owned.
 The process is slightly different and involves the service of a notice called a “servitude tacite”, and only applies to services that were in place before the coming into force of the new law.
 A landowner aggrieved by the service of a servitude tacite notice will be able to apply to the court for a declaration or order varying the terms of the notice, or seeking compensation for any “significant financial loss”, “substantial loss of privacy” or “substantial inconvenience suffered”.

 What does this mean?